 I got rid of the yellow and gave the walls a coat of paint.
 The power of paint is always amazing to me… the new color alone brightened up the space and made it feel so much chic-er.
 Thanks to the beauties at Lacefield Designs, I was able to give her the centerpiece of this room: the amazing curtains.
-Lacefield sent me this fabric for free but… I begged and pleaded.
+Lacefield sent me fabric for free but… I begged and pleaded (pattern shown is no longer for sale on their site).
 It makes the room methinks.
 (I started to write a post about the curtains but I made them just like I did here… just without the lining.)

 I didn’t want the room to be allllllll pink, so I kept her pretty green bed as is (Geranium Leaf by Behr) and painted this old wooden loveseat I picked up at the flea market.
 I recovered the fabric with this fun pattern I grabbed “for later” at Ikea months ago.
 The colors work perfectly!